Emergent Generator Re-wedge

 Once the initial batch of wedges was received on-site, they were fitted and minor adjustments were performed.
 This information was communicated to the wedge manufacturer and incorporated in engineering drawings & remaining wedges.

 The wedge manufacturer made and shipped the replacement wedges in batches to allow MD&A to continuously install new wedges while performing other work in parallel, increasing productivity.
 The collaborative coordination between the customer and MD&A continued as the last batch of wedges was received on-site.

 Upon inspection of the generator rotor, it was discovered that the blocking under the retaining ring was cracked.
 Normally, repairing the blocking would require the removal of the retaining rings.
 MD&A’s generator specialists developed a method of repair to the blocking that could be performed with the rings in place.
-This was desired, as removal of the retaining rings can often require replacement of the ring insulation prior to reassembly.
+This was desired, as removal of the retaining rings can often require the replacement of the ring insulation prior to reassembly.